-- Once all of the different parts of the mouth are drawn, you can progress onto adding fine surface detail onto the lips and mouth.
-These subtle details are important as they will make the drawing look more authentic.
+- Once all of the different parts of the mouth are drawn, you can add fine surface detail to the lips and mouth.
+These subtle details are essential as they will make the drawing look more authentic.

 How to Draw The Neck and Chin

-- A rounded chin will have a softly curved appearance while a more chiseled jawline and jaw can be drawn with a straight line.
+- A rounded chin will have a softly curved appearance, while a more chiseled jawline and jaw can be drawn straight.

-- Once you have established the form and shape of the chin and jawline, you can progress onto apply shade and tone onto the neck which will be drawn directly beneath the jaw.
+- Once you have established the form and shape of the chin and jawline, you can progress to applying shade and tone onto the neck, which will be drawn directly beneath the jaw.

-- Both of these methods should be practiced and developed using a sketchbook or on a separate piece of paper as they can be difficult to master at first.
+- Both methods should be practiced and developed using a sketchbook or on a separate piece of paper as they can be challenging to master at first.

 How to Draw Eyes

-Many novices new to drawing portraits will struggle with getting the depiction of the human eyes right in their first portrait.
+Many novices new to drawing portraits will struggle with depicting the human eyes right in their first portrait.
 As mentioned earlier in posts, I believe that it’s best practice to draw the eye using a set formula then progress onto developing different drawings.
-To do this read my post 20 surprising ways to draw the human eye.
+To do this, read my post, Surprising ways to draw the human eye.